 Unless you are having your hair professionally waxed, an average waxing session will take about an hour on the arms and legs.
 With an epilator, you will take much less time.

 Epilators are fairly simple to use and get adjusted to.
 Waxing involves heating up wax to the correct temperature so that your skin doesn’t get burnt.
-Of course, cold waxing is easier, but is comparatively very ineffective.
+Of course, cold waxing is easier, but is comparatively very ineffective at removing hairs.
 And an average session of waxing is often followed by oiling of the skin to remove the sticky residue.

 One major disadvantage with waxing is that one has to wait for the hair to grow to certain length before waxing again.
 Whereas epilators are designed to pull hairs as small as 0.5mm in length.
 In fact, you can use the epilator whenever you see hairs growing back on your body.